 UNIQUE key constraint on the column in the parent table (the one that has the complete set of column values).
 Define a

-See Also:"Defining Relationships Between Parent and Child Tables" for information about defining additional constraints, including the foreign key
+See Also:"Defining Relationships Between Parent and Child Tables" for information on defining additional integrity constraints, including the foreign key

-Foreign keys can be composed of multiple columns.
-Such a composite foreign key must reference a composite primary or unique key of the exact same structure, with the same number of columns and the same data types.
+Foreign keys can be comprised of multiple columns.
+Such a composite foreign key must reference a composite primary or unique key of the exact same structure, with the same number of columns and the same datatypes.
 Because composite primary and unique keys are limited to 32 columns, a composite foreign key is also limited to 32 columns.

 By default (without any